 A municipal system would be prohibitively expensive.

-Tying into another municipal system, most likely Hartford, may be feasible.
+Tying into another municipal system, most likely Hartford, may be feasible but costly depending on the number of gallons to be treated and other specifics of the tie-in.

 The report acknowledged that a municipal system would allow for more growth, but did not take a position on whether this was good or bad.
 The full report is available from the Town Manager’s Office or on the town web site.

-Concern has been expressed about a municipal sewage treatment system allowing too much development in areas it would servehowever, higher-density development in designated areas closer to existing roads and facilities may be more beneficial in the long term than sprawl throughout the town and region.
-This issue is discussed more thoroughly in the Land Use Chapter, and appropriate guidance for the placement and density of future development will be included in future land use regulations based on the goals and policies supported in this plan.
+Concern has been expressed about a municipal sewage treatment system allowing too much development in areas it would serve.
+It is also worth noting as stated previously in this Plan that CoCS studies in rural communities around the country have consistently shown that residential development costs municipalities more in services than it pays in taxes while working lands and open space pay more than they require in services.

 Electricity Distribution